Are you stuck in a combative relationship?

-By the end of this article you will know exactly what are combative relationships (with real life examples), why people unwittingly create them and what you can do to fix your relationship.
+By the end of this article, you will know exactly what combative relationships are, and how to fix them.

-A combative relationship will often use verbal and nonverbal ways of demeaning their partner, such as:
+A combative partner will often use verbal and nonverbal attacks as a way of demeaning their partner, such as:

 - Making fun

 - Focus on “winning”